 Building a team is somewhat like building a house.
-It takes organization, effort and skill to make one that meets the needs of the people that inhabit it.
-Likewise, to build a team in a work environment takes organization, effort and skill.
+It takes organization, effort, and skill to make one that meets the needs of the people that inhabit it.
+Likewise, building a team in a work environment takes organization, effort, and skill.

 A team must grow together to realize that the individual efforts are not as important as the end result.
 It is not each team member that is working for themselves, but rather each team member is contributing to a grand purpose, a unified completion of a task or tasks.

 I visited a friend who was building quite an elaborate house.
 The sound system and security systems were especially complicated.
 Because of the size of the systems special contractors were brought in that specialized in those areas.
-There expertise was vital to making the sound and security systems work correctly.
+Their expertise was vital to making the sound and security systems work correctly.
 And as important as that was, their contributions were no more important than others who built the house.
-And, although the sound system was the showcase of the house, it wouldn’t have been much if there plumbing was inadequate, or they forgot the electrical wiring, of the walls weren’t finished…
+And, although the sound system was the showcase of the house, it wouldn’t have been much if there plumbing was inadequate, or they forgot the electrical wiring in the walls wasn’t finished…

-Team work is construction work because every person’s contributions are vital to the success of the team.
-Whenever one team member is left out, not included in decisions, or feels minimized in anyway, the work of the team is hurt and the best efforts will not result.
-The results may be great, but not as good as they could have been, and worse, the left out member becomes a liability to the rest of team.
+Teamwork is construction work because every person’s contributions are vital to the success of the team.
+Whenever one team member is left out, not included in decisions, or feels minimized in any way, the work of the team is hurt and the best efforts will not result.
+The results may be great, but not as good as they could have been, and worse, the left out member becomes a liability to the rest of the team.

-Team building is construction work- the team has to be unified in its purpose, each team members contributions need to be recognized as vital, and planning and organization is of the utmost importance.
+Team building is construction work- the team has to be unified in its purpose, each team member’s contributions need to be recognized as vital, and planning and organization are of the utmost importance.

 Team Building Is People Building